 In addition to this, the other symptoms that you can experience include fatigue, food aversions, the need to urination more often, increase in weight, and feeling aches and pains in the body.

 These are possible reasons that enable women to ignore the obvious but certainly not always or even usually the case.
 Pelvic bone structure is different for different women some women don’t show as much as others but it is obvious when the truth comes out.
 With the possibe exception of very obese women.
 Usually, in case of such a pregnancy, the fetus is nested at the back of the womb, closer to the spine.
 Hence, the belly growth is slower and not as prominent as it would be in a regular pregnancy.

 Secondly, the development of the baby is delayed in case of a cryptic pregnancy.
 As the baby is growing at a slower pace, the outer appearance of the belly is also affected.

-I didn’t know I was pregnant – is that unusual?
+I Didn’t Know I was Pregnant – Is that Unusual?

-Though it is highly unlikely, research shows that it is possible.
-You may be unaware of a number of reasons.
+The pregnancy test is either defective or the women is using it as directed.
 Low hCG means that your pregnancy tests will come back negative and as the fetus is positioned near the back of the spine, it is also easy to miss it on ultrasounds.
 Any experienced ultrasonographer would not miss a pregnancy after 6-8 weeks.
 The fetal position near the back of the spine after the first trimester is easily seen on ultrasound.

 Secondly having a regular menstrual cycle can be misleading as well.
 Even though the flow and number of days may be lesser but it’s natural to not expect a pregnancy to happen when your monthly cycle seems regular.
 Same goes for birth control methods.
 If you are on birth control pills, for instance, a pregnancy doesn’t seem very likely.